Almond Flour Chocolate Chip Cookies Paleo, vegan and low carb!

 Be ready for the most delicious crispy chewy chocolate chips cookies!
-Those are crispy, chewy, melt-in your mouth cookies that everyone can make with only 7 basic ingredients in one bowl.
-Plus, those Almond Flour Chocolate Chip Cookies are healthy clean eating cookies good for you with only 1.1 g sugar per cookie.
+These are crispy, chewy, melt-in your mouth cookies that everyone can make with only 7 basic ingredients in one bowl.
+Plus, these Almond Flour Chocolate Chip Cookies are healthy clean eating treats. good for you with only 1.1g sugar per cookie.

-Baking delicious healthy cookies, desserts or breakfast for my family is my passion.
+Baking delicious healthy cookies, desserts or breakfasts for my family is my passion.
 Baking and sharing healthy sweet treats with my loved ones is what makes me happy.
-But I have to say, this past year have been a real challenge.
-Since my husband Damien switch vegan I can’t bake with eggs anymore!
-It is a real problem when you love sugar free treats because most sugar free crystal sweetener won’t hold well in baking without the eggs.
-I used to make delicious sugar free chocolate chips cookies but those have eggs so I can’t share them with him anymore.
-Fortunately, this year I discovered sugar free maple flavored syrup made from Monk fruit!
+But I have to say, this past years have been a real challenge.
+Since my husband Damien switched vegan I don’t bake with eggs anymore!
+It’s a real problem when you love sugar free treats because most sugar-free crystal sweeteners won’t hold well in baking without the eggs.
+I used to make delicious sugar-free chocolate chip cookies but these have eggs so I can’t share them with him anymore.
+Fortunately, this year I discovered sugar-free maple flavored syrup made from Monk fruit!
 This is a natural sugar-free liquid sweetener that works as regular maple syrup.
 You can use 1 cup for 1 cup as a sugar-free replacement.
-It is a life-saver to make vegan sugar free baking recipes.
+It’s a lifesaver to make vegan sugar-free baking recipes.

-So back to the recipe, all you need to make those delicious crisp almond flour cookies are:
+So back to the recipe, all you need to make these delicious crisp almond flour cookies is:

-- Almond meal, blanched or unblanched.
-I used blanched almond meal to create a lovely golden/white cookie colour but both works.
+Almond meal, blanched or unblanched.
+I use blanched almond meal to create a lovely golden/white cookie colour but both work.
 Note that almond meal is the same as almond flour or ground almond, terminology change from country and brand.

-- Sugar-free maple flavoured syrup.
-I love to use sugar free liquid sweetener made from Monk fruit sugar because it has no carbs, no calories and it is natural.
-If you can eat a bit of sugar or carbs use regular maple syrup or brown rice syrup.
+Sugar-free maple flavoured syrup.
+I love to use sugar-free liquid sweetener made from Monk-fruit sugar because it has no carbs, no calories and it’s natural.
+If you can eat a bit of sugar or carbs, use regular maple syrup or brown rice syrup.

-- Coconut oil, melted.
-I used virgin unrefined coconut oil, it had a lovely light coconut flavour to the cookies.
-If you don’t like coconut flavour use refined coconut oil.
+Coconut oil, melted.
+I used virgin unrefined coconut oil, it adds a lovely light coconut flavour to the cookies.
+If you don’t like coconut flavour, use refined coconut oil.

-- Salt.
-I also used an extra pinch of coarse sea salt to drizzle on top of the baked cookies.
-It is a really delicious addition
+Salt.
+I also use an extra pinch of coarse sea salt to drizzle on top of the baked cookies.
+It’s a really delicious addition

-- Dark Chocolate chunk.
+Dark Chocolate chunk.
 I used sugar free dark chocolate bars that I cut in chunks.
 You can use any dark chocolate of your choice.
-Any chocolate with more than 70% cocoa is an healthy choice.
+Any chocolate with more than 70% cocoa is a healthy choice.

 How to make perfect Almond flour chocolate chips cookies?

-Those are my top recommendation, but don’t worry this recipe is the EASIEST!
-It is a NO FAIL cookie recipe.
+You’ll find below my top recommendations, but don’t worry this recipe is the easiest!
+It’s a NO-FAIL cookie recipe.

 I hope you enjoy this simple almond flour chocolate chip cookies paleo recipe.
 If so, leave me a comment!
 I love to read your thought.

-This recipe serve 8 large Almond Flour Chocolate Chip Cookies Paleo + vegan.See nutrition panel after the recipe box.
+This recipe serves 8 large Almond Flour Chocolate Chip Cookies Paleo + vegan.See nutrition panel after the recipe box.

-Watch the recipe video and make those delicious healthy vegan cookies now !
+Watch the recipe video and make these delicious healthy vegan cookies now !

 Almond Flour Chocolate Chip Cookies Paleo, Low Carb, Sugar free, Vegan.
-An easy 6 ingredients healthy clean eating cookie recipe with only carbs per cookies.
+An easy 6 ingredient healthy clean eating cookie recipe with only 5.8g net carbs per cookie.